Newton Ferrers

 the population of the village of Newton Ferrers was 1,268 and that of the electoral ward of Newton and Noss was 1,814.

 History

 The manor of Newton Ferrers is listed in the 1086 Domesday Book as Niwetone.
 It was granted to a branch of the Norman family of de Ferrers, after which the manor and village became known as Newton Ferrers.
 It was probably the birthplace of the notorious 17th-century pirate Henry Every.

+In 1931 the parish had a population of 884.
+On 1 April 1935 the parish was abolished to form "Newton and Noss", part also went to Yealmpton.

 Churches

 Holy Cross Church, Newton Ferrers, the parish church, was re-built in 1260.
 It was less than half the size of the present building and in 1342 was enlarged by the then rector, Henry de Ferrers.
 It received a Victorian restoration by George Fellowes Prynne in 1885–6 and only the west tower and the north and south arcades remain of the medieval structure.

 Across the creek in the former parish of Noss Mayo St Peter's Church was built in 1880–82 by Edward Baring, 1st Baron Revelstoke of Membland, and took over from the nearby Church of St Peter the Poor Fisherman, Revelstoke, built in 1226.
 All three churches were ministered by Rev. Jonathan Cruickshank.